The Role of Content Planning Tools in Successful Blogging

 How to Evaluate and Select the Right Tool

-Start by mapping who will use the tool and which workflows must be supported.
+Start by identifying the users and the workflows the tool must support.
 Focus on the people doing the daily work—writers, editors, SEO, social—and the handoffs between them.
-The correct tool minimizes friction at those handoffs and surfaces the signals the team needs to move fast without rework.
+The right tool reduces problems at those transitions and highlights the signals the team needs to work quickly without redoing tasks.

 • Include soft ROI: improved SEO traffic, faster time-to-publish, and reduced churn in creators.